 The problem we found was that people who spent their time focusing on imitating other candidates style ended up missing important information in the case.
-This occurred because they were not focussing on the patient and teh case at hand.
+This occurred because they were not focusing on the patient and the case at hand.

 We found it was better to take specific phrases or words that appeared to work well, but not to try and copy their whole approach to the case.
 That way it is easier to remember one or two words, without derailing your entire consultation.